Proposal Templates, Formats and Tools: Create Better RFP Responses Faster

-First thing’s first—show the client that you understand the problem at hand.
+First thing’s first—show the client you understand the problem at hand.

 Paint a clear picture by restating known objectives and giving a preview of your solution and approach.
-It’s important to let the client know you have knowledge of the current landscape and can provide the best solution.
+It’s important to let the client know you understand the current landscape and can provide the best solution.

 Brag about yourself a little.